alpsayin/nosmartphone-contact-tracing/README.md

 The good thing about this approach is that, they can use their devices, or their trusted proxies to handle this option, or not use this option at all.

-The bad thing about this approach is that the contact tracing would still require a collective action from edge devices to be realised.
+The bad thing about this approach is that the contact tracing would still require a collective upload action from edge devices to be carried out.
 On top of that, bad actors can make this an *opt-out* rather than *opt-in*.
 So transparency is at utmost importance when/if a proxy is used.

 Now, when a user mark themselves as infected, the distributed system of wearables start tracing the contacts who have been in contact with the "infected" person.
 The system all-together "automagically" traces contacts, with a consent check at each user's device.